romikoops/polaris_clone/doc/engines/USAGE.md

 Engine type is mandatory argument and that defines what files are generated in the new engine.

 **Note**: Please note that engine gem name is prefixed with _imc-_ but engine and namespace is always without IMC prefix.
-For example _imc-tenants_ engine has namespace _Tenants_ only.
+For example _imc-organizations_ engine has namespace _Tenants_ only.

 #### Dependencies